Anran13/postgres_learning_250629/README.md

         python --version
         ```

-        * Search **repository name** that we would like to modified in the search box and click it!
+        * Search **repository name** that we would like to modify in the search box and click it!
         * Congrats!
 We can finally modify the repository in VSCode.